The-Marcy-Lab-School/personal-pokedex/README.md

 In order for your data to persist, you will be POSTing to the same URL `http://localhost:4000/pokemon`.

 Remember, for JSON Server, you will need to include a `Content-Type: application/json` header.
-For the `body` of the request, see the data structure of the existing pokemon as an exmple.
+For the `body` of the request, see the data structure of the existing pokemon as an example.

+See the example below of sending a POST request with `fetch` and an `options` object.

 ```js
 const exampleOptions = {